 Bikes’R’Us manufactures bikes, which sell for $250.
 It costs the manufacturer $180 per bike, plus a startup fee of $3,500.
 After how many bikes sold will the manufacturer break even?

-A major appliance store has agreed to order vacuums from a startup founded by college engineering students.
+A major appliance store is considering purchasing vacuums from a small manufacturer.
 The store would be able to purchase the vacuums for $86 each, with a delivery fee of $9,200, regardless of how many vacuums are sold.
 If the store needs to start seeing a profit after 230 units are sold, how much should they charge for the vacuums?

 The three most popular ice cream flavors are chocolate, strawberry, and vanilla, comprising 83% of the flavors sold at an ice cream shop.
 If vanilla sells 1% more than twice strawberry, and chocolate sells 11% more than vanilla, how much of the total ice cream consumption are the vanilla, chocolate, and strawberry flavors?